hovinh/docker-ds-training/README.md

 2.  [dockerize-anaconda3-mountvolumn](???): build an image that mounts to host file system so any data change made can be resumed when run the container next time.
 3.  [dockerize-anaconda3-jupyternotebook](???): build an image with runnable Jupyter notebook.
 4.  [dockerize-anaconda3-condaenv](???): build an image with pre-made Anaconda environment.
-*   [dockerize-anaconda3-interact-multicontainers](???): call out for contribution -- run two or more containers altogether and can interact/communicate among them; potentially make use of DockerCompose.
+5.  [dockerize-anaconda3-interact-multicontainers](???): call out for contribution -- run two or more containers altogether and can interact/communicate among them; potentially make use of DockerCompose.

-asasas
-*  Item 1
-*  Item 2
-*  Item 3
-    *  Item 3a
-    *  Item 3b
-    *  Item 3c

-asdadasd

-1. Step 1
-2. Step 2
-3. Step 3
-    1. Step 3.1
-    2. Step 3.2
-    3. Step 3.3

-asdadas
-1. Step 1
-2. Step 2
-3. Step 3
-    *  Item 3a
-	*  Item 3b
-	*  Item 3c